taga3s/rust-monkey/README.md

 # rust-monkey

-Rust implementation of the Monkey programming language, based on the book *[Writing An Interpreter In Go](https://interpreterbook.com/)*.
+Rust implementation of the Monkey language, based on the book *[Writing An Interpreter In Go](https://interpreterbook.com/)*.

-This project is work in progress.

 ## features
 - Tree-Walking Interpreter